Tango Energy Review and Rates

 What about solar tariffs?

-Victorian homes with solar power will receive the government-mandated feed-in tariff of 11.3c/kWh from Tango Energy, regardless of their plan.
+Victorian homes with solar power will receive a feed-in tariff of 11.3c/kWh from Tango Energy, regardless of their plan.
 South Australian solar customers receive no FiT at all.

 Tango Energy Electricity Prices

 So we know Tango Energy keeps it simple with just two market offers, with fixed pricing for 12 months, but how does the retailer really stack up on price?
 Below is a guide to what you can expect to pay with Tango Energy in Victoria and South Australia.
 These prices are based on the typical energy usage of a three person household living at a selected postcode in each state, with a single rate tariff.
 Be sure to use our electricity comparison tool above for a specific quote in your area.

 Costs based on annual usage calculations using statistics from the AER for a three person household.
 Costs based on Citipower network in Melbourne, August 2018.

 Tango Energy is generally very price-competitive in Victoria.
 The fact that rates are locked in for 12 months also makes it a good option worth considering as some retailers have a habit of changing prices on a regular basis.
 You can see how Tango Energy compares to other electricity retailers in the Melbourne area by using our energy comparison tool, or checking out our cost comparison report page.

 Tango Energy Rates SA

 Costs based on annual usage calculations using statistics from the AER for a three person household.
 Costs based on the SA network in Adelaide, August 2018.

 Despite only having a standard contract in South Australia, Tango Energy compares reasonably well compared to the market offers of some other retailers in the Adelaide area.
 However, as it is only a standing offer, you will find cheaper deals elsewhere.
 Compare prices with other retailers in SA with our cost comparison page.